Jameela as Researcher, Writer, & Speaker

 ARTICLES, INTERVIEWS, AND REVIEWS:

 “The People’s Poet: As Our State’s New Poet Laureate, Jaki Shelton Green Amplifies Her Life’s Work of Literary Empowerment.”
 INDY Week 12 Dec 2018. pp 14-15.
-(Online version.)
+(Online.)

 “Laurels in Bloom: As Poet Laureate, Jaki Shelton Green Wants to Turn Up the Volume of North Carolina's Muted Voices.”
 INDY Week 12 Sept 2018. pp 20, 23.
-(Online version.)
+(Online.)

 Moderator.
 “New South, Fresh Voices.”
 Discussion with Jaki Shelton Green, Crystal Simone Smith, and Stephanie Elizondo Griest on contemporary literature of the U.S. South.
 Chapel Hill Public Library.
 January 2019.